ArohanH/SoC_Game-on-Ad-Up_RL-for-Intelligent-Agents/README.md

   - Build a Monte Carlo algorithm and a Q-Learning algorithm to attempt to solve this game.
 Play around with the parameters and try to find the parameters which help you   come up with faster converging algorithms.
 Make a plot which shows the Monte Carlo cumulative reward and the Q Learning cumulative reward for each episode, for 3000 episodes.
   - Please follow the documentation for information related to rewards, state and action spaces: https://gymnasium.farama.org/environments/toy_text/taxi/
   #### Few Instructions:
-  - Kindly go through Lectures 4 and 5 of David Silver's Playlist to cover the theory part for Reinforcement Learning Algorithms
+  - Kindly go through Lectures 4 and 5 of David Silver's playlist to cover the theory part for Reinforcement Learning Algorithms
-  - Submission Deadline will be 23:59, 30th June
+  - Submission Deadline will be 23:59, 30th June, 2024
   ## Mentors
     - Siddhartha Rajeev (7619527676)
     - Arohan Hazarika (9678969740)